humphd/desktop/README.md

 prevProps.commitMessage !== this.props.commitMessage
 ```

-Our working theory is that somehow the old check (using `!==`) is getting hit when the new `!shallowEquals(...)` is not.
-We can use this to add a condition to our breakpoint, and then we'll only hit it when the two differ:
+Our working theory is that somehow the old `if` check (using `!==`) was getting hit, while the new `!shallowEquals(...)` is not.
+We can use this to add a condition to our breakpoint, and then we'll only hit it when the two differ.
+Right-click your breakpoint and click `Edit breakpoint...` or `Add conditional breakpoint...` if you haven't got one yet.
+In the breakpoint expression, enter `prevProps.commitMessage !== this.props.commitMessage`:

 ![Conditional Breakpoint](screenshots/edit-breakpoint.png)

-With this change, our program runs normally, until start testing for the bug and commit our code, at which point we're dropped into the debugger.
+With this change, our program runs normally, until we start testing for the bug and commit our code, at which point we're dropped into the debugger.
 Our condition was met, which means the old code (1.4.3 before the bug) would have entered the `if` block here.
 What happens in the new code?

 ![Hitting our Conditional Breakpoint, first time](screenshots/hitting-conditional-breakpoint-1.png)